-FCS\COP.1/SHA Cryptographic operation

-FCS\COP.1.1/SHA The TSF shall perform secure hash computation in accordance with a specified cryptographic algorithm SHA224, SHA256, SHA384 and SHA512 and cryptographic key sizes none that meet the following standard: [FIPS PUB 180-3].

-Note1) The AT1 Secure libraries provides the functionalities for computation of hash values.
+- FCS\COP.1/SHA Cryptographic operation Hierarchical to: No other components FCS COP.1.1/SHA The TSF shall perform secure hash computation in accordance with a specified cryptographic algorithm SHA224, SHA256, SHA384 and SHA512 cryptographic key sizes none that meet the following standard: [FIPS PUB 180-3]. - Note1) The AT1 Secure libraries provides the functionalities for computation of hash values.
 The use of these functionalities for keyed hash operations like HMAC or similar, is not subject of this TOE and requires specific security improvements and DPA analysis by the operating system which is not part of the TOE.
-The SHA224, SHA256, SHA384 and SHA512 functionalities are intended to be used for ECDSA signature generation and verification.

-Note2) The TOE offers the functionality of hash value computation using SHA-1, SHA-224, SHA-256, SHA-384 and SHA-512.
+The SHA224, SHA256, SHA384 and SHA512 functionalities are intended to be used for ECDSA signature generation and verification. - Note2) The TOE offers the functionality of hash value computation using SHA-1, SHA-224, SHA-256, SHA-384 and SHA-512.
 However, only the functions related to SHA-224, SHA-256, SHA-384 and SHA-512 is in the scope of this evaluation and is intended to be used for signature generation and verification.
 Note that neither of the functions must be used to hash secret values.
-In addition, the user is responsible for the truncation or padding of the hash value as required by step e), section 7.3 and step c), section 7.4.1 of the standard cited above.

-[FDP\ITC.1 Import of user data without security attributes or

-FCS\CKM.1 Cryptographic key generation FCS\CKM.4 Cryptographic key destruction
+In addition, the user is responsible for the truncation or padding of the hash value as required by step e), section 7.3 and step c), section 7.4.1 of the standard cited above. - [FDP\ITC.1 Import of user data without security attributes or Dependencies: FDP\ITC.2 Import of user data with security attributes, or FCS\CKM.1 Cryptographic key generation] FCS\CKM.4 Cryptographic key destruction